Driver's licenses for illegal immigrants in the United States: Political Issue in the 2018 New York State Elections

-In 2018 the issue began gaining more attention and became a relevant issue of the 2018 New York gubernatorial election, particularly the Democratic Primary.
-Then Candidate for Governor Cynthia Nixon promised an executive order to immediately restore access to drivers licenses the day after taking office.
-Candidate Nixon made her announcement together with Council member Carlos Menchaca.
-Governor Andrew Cuomo, the incumbent on the race, had consistently opposed the restoration of access through an executive order claiming that history proves that trying to push through such a plan via executive order is doomed to fail.
-Attorney Luis Gomez Alfaro and the Latinos for Cuomo Committee came out strongly in support of full legislation fearing that an executive order would be challenged by County Executives or County Clerks.
-Before the contested primary election, Kathy Hochul reversed her opposition to the restoration of Driver's Licenses and announced that she now stood with her running mate, Gov. Andrew Cuomo, in supporting licenses for the undocumented.
-Cuomo soundly defeated Nixon in the Democratic gubernatorial primary, and went on to similarly defeat Marc Molinaro in the General Election.
+The issue gained increased attention during the 2018 New York gubernatorial election, particularly in the Democratic primary.
+Cynthia Nixon, a candidate in the primary, announced alongside Council Member Carlos Menchaca that, if elected, she would issue an executive order to immediately restore access to driver's licenses on her first day in office.

+Governor Andrew Cuomo, the incumbent, consistently opposed restoring access through an executive order, arguing that history showed such attempts were destined to fail.
+Attorney Luis Gomez Alfaro and the Latinos for Cuomo Committee strongly supported full legislation instead, fearing that an executive order could be challenged by County Executives or County Clerks.
+Before the contested primary, Kathy Hochul reversed her opposition to restoring driver's licenses, aligning with her running mate, Gov. Andrew Cuomo, in supporting licenses for illegal immigrants.
+Cuomo decisively defeated Nixon in the Democratic primary and went on to win re-election.